 5.)
 No Time is Too Late to Fight

 This is about two best friends in high school.
-One of them became popular so the two girls fell apart.
+One of them became popular, so the two girls’ friendship fell apart.
 This is a story of how the unpopular girl fought to regain their friendship, thus the title.

 This was a time of my life when I was determined to write a story about friendship.
-So many stories have been written about love, and if friendship was ever written about, it was a minor event in the great love story.
-I wanted to write something that solely celebrated friendship, that showed how deep it was, so that people will begin to appreciate the complexity of this facet of reality.
+So many stories have been written about love, and if friendship was ever written about, it was a minor event.
+I wanted to write something that solely celebrated friendship, that showed how deep it was, so that people will begin to appreciate it.

 The kind twin was nice to everyone, except to the mean twin.
 The kind twin would do things to sabotage the mean twin, and make her look meaner than she already was.
 The mean twin couldn’t convince everyone that the kind twin was two faced.
 The mean twin tried to investigate why the kind twin was like that.
 In the end, it was revealed that the kind twin had been dead all along and that the witch only learned how to change herself into the appearance of the kind twin.

 - A Shy Person’s Top 8 Worries and Fears

 - Ja the Weird Kid Transfers to a New School

 - Ja’s Weird Childhood Games

 - My Smile